 The directors all hold their positions for an indefinite term, subject to re-election at each annual general meeting of the shareholders.
-The officers hold their positions subject to being removed by resolution of the Board of Directors.
-The term of office of each Director expires as of the date that an Annual General Meeting of the shareholders is held subject to the re-election of the Directors at such Annual General Meeting.
+The officers hold their positions subject to being removed by resolution of the board of directors.
+The term of office of each director expires as of the date that an annual general meeting of the shareholders is held, subject to the re-election of a particular director at such annual general meeting.
 The following persons comprise the following committees: